Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/collecting_information/gettingstarted_intro/my_first_transfer_flow_using_cg/multi_file_first_transfer_flow_using_cg.md

 title: "Create a flow to transfer multiple files"
 linkTitle: "Create a flow to transfer multiple files"
 weight: 300
---- This flow allows you to send multiple files to a defined application.
+---This flow allows you to send multiple files to a defined application.
 In this scenario, the Store_66 application sends several files to the MainOffice target.

 ![](/Images/TransferCFT/TransferCFT_Multiple_send_w_CG.png)

 |   | Task  | Description  | Details  |
 | --- | --- | --- | --- |